hblaschka/home-assistant.github.io/source/_integrations/homee.markdown

 ha_quality_scale: bronze
 ---

-[Homee](https://hom.ee) is a smart home system, able to integrate various protocols such as Z-Wave, Zigbee, EnOcean, and more.
-The Homee {% term integration %} will let you use the {% term devices %} from your Homee in Home Assistant.
+[homee](https://hom.ee) is a smart home system, able to integrate various protocols such as Z-Wave, Zigbee, EnOcean, and more.
+The homee {% term integration %} will let you use the {% term devices %} from your homee in Home Assistant.

 There is currently support for the following device types in Home Assistant: